redis/redis-doc/topics/pubsub.md

 ## Format of pushed messages

-A message is a @multi-bulk-reply with three elements.
+A message is a @array-reply with three elements.

 The first element is the kind of message: